Belarus frees 52 political prisoners as US lifts some sanctions on its national airline

 Statkevich was arrested again before the 2020 elections, found guilty once more of organizing mass riots, and sentenced to another 14 years.
 He has been held incommunicado since February 2023.

-Also among those released was Ihar Losik, a journalist for U.S. government-funded broadcaster Radio Free Europe/Radio Liberty, according to human rights group Viasna.
-The 33-year-old was convicted of “organizing mass riots, taking part in mass disorder, inciting social hatred,” and several other charges that remain unclear, according to the broadcaster.
-He was sentenced to 15 years in prison in December 2021.
+But some of the Belarusians viewed their release differently.
+“It’s very cruel that I served my entire three-year sentence, and now I’ve been deported," Larysa Shchyrakova, a 52-year-old journalist who was almost done serving her 3 1/2-year prison term in her hometown of Gomel.
+“They should have opened the prison gates and I would have been home in half an hour," she told reporters in Vilnius.

-The prisoners also included 14 foreigners — six Lithuanians, two Latvians, two Poles, two Germans, one French national and one U.K. national — according to the Belarusian presidency.
+“I have no home, no relatives here – nothing," Shchyrakova said.
+"What’s more, my mother died while I was in prison, so now I can’t even go to her grave.”

-Almost 1,200 political prisoners remain behind bars in Belarus, according to Viasna, and Trump has said he wants to win the release of more.
+Almost 1,200 political prisoners remain behind bars in Belarus, according to human rights group Viasna, and Trump has said he wants to win the release of more.

 Warming ties?